3D Printers and 3D Printing

 Furthermore, they are produced to stock, and not only to order.
 Such serial manufacturing requires a production planning system that is suitable for complex electronic devices, which a 3D printer is.

 Cumberland Additive from Texas, USA, provides engineering services in additive manufacturing production using Powder Bed Fusion technology in titanium, nickel, and advanced polymers.

 MRPeasy is used as a full-suite MRP for all manufacturing, stock, logistics and customer relationship management operations.

-IC3D Printers from Ohio, USA, is one of the first producers of filaments for 3d printers.
+IC3D Printers from Ohio, USA, are one of the first producers of filaments for 3D printers.